Here you will learn all the basics for losing fat and gaining muscle.

 What I am going to do is take my protein to the upper limit, which for someone lifting weights is 2 grams of protein for every kilo of bodyweight.
 I weigh 75 kilos, so that’s 150 grams of protein.
-Remember if your weight changes up or down by a big margin you need to recalculate, so if I put on muscle and got to 80kg, my new body will need more calories to grow.
+Remember, if your weight changes up or down by a big margin you need to recalculate.
+If I put on muscle and got to 80kg, my new body will need more calories to grow.

 Here are my updated numbers:

 Gym Day: Protein 150 Carbs 290 Fat 75 Calories 2440

 Rest Day: Protein 150 Carbs 160 Fat 110 Calories 2240

 If I want to gain muscle I don’t want to go too high on fat, so I’m going to lower my intake.
 I’m going to take 15 grams of fat off my Gym Days and my Rest days, leaving me with 60 grams and 95 grams.
 The lower limit is around 1 gram of fat per kilo of body-weight, and although I’m below 75 on my gym days, I’m higher on my rest days, so over a week it will average out.

 Gym Day: Protein 150 Carbs 290 Fat 60 Calories 2300